domainsofapp/domainsofapp.github.io/_posts/2019-12-09-eclair-fifi.md

 <p class="meta">09 Dec 2019 - Berkeley, CA</p>

 Dear Eclair: I stood next to you against the wall behind the stage after your set in San Francisco, CA (2019-11-27); I was wearing a Grateful Dead hat.
 I'm sorry I didn't say anything to you.
 I meant to say, "Great set!".
 I recorded some of it on my phone.
 I plan to upload it to SoundCloud someday.
+Thanks for the good show!

 ## Other DJ Names
 Chestnut Chamber